SiFiLabs/sifi-bridge-py/README.md

 ## Versioning

 The wrapper is updated for every SiFi Bridge version.
 Major and minor versions will always be kept in sync, while the patch version will vary for language-specific bug fixes.

+## Deployment

+To deploy to PyPI, push a tag to the `main` branch.
+The tag must respect semantic versioning format: `x.y.z`.